SuperDARN/rst/docs/dev/projects.md

 # GitHub Projects

-[Projects on GitHub](https://docs.github.com/en/github/managing-your-work-on-github/about-project-boards) is an easy way to organize task for a general or specific project/feature.
+[Projects on GitHub](https://docs.github.com/en/github/managing-your-work-on-github/about-project-boards) are an easy way to organize task for a general or specific project/feature.

 ## Getting Started